-Now all you have to do is register on this global freelancing platform, create a job posting and then sit back as a slew of candidates jump at the prospect of working on your project.
-You choose the best freelancer and your project is good to go.
+All you have to do is register on this global freelancing platform, create a job posting, and then sit back as a slew of candidates jump at the prospect of working on your project.
+You choose the best or most experienced freelancer, and your project is good to go.

 Simple, isn’t it?